Giant Food

 Summary

-This profile covers all own-brand fresh, frozen and canned wild caught and farmed seafood sold by Giant Food in 2021.
-We are committed to sourcing only seafood from fisheries and farms that are well managed to ensure that fish populations remain healthy and that fishing and farming methods have minimal environmental and social impact.
-All seafood we sell, whether it’s fresh, frozen, or canned, must meet important sustainability criteria.
+This profile covers all own brand and national brand fresh, frozen, and canned wild-caught and farmed seafood sold by Giant Food in 2023.
+We are committed to sourcing only seafood from fisheries and farms that are well managed to ensure that fish populations remain healthy and that fishing and farming methods have a minimal environmental and social impact.
+The seafood we sell, whether it’s fresh, frozen, or canned, must meet important sustainability criteria.
 We work with the Gulf of Maine Research Institute (GMRI), a nonprofit third party, to help us maintain the credibility and transparency of our policy.
 For both wild-caught and farmed seafood, we will source a product if it has a certification benchmarked by the Global Sustainable Seafood Initiative (GSSI), or if it is from an active fishery or aquaculture improvement project.
-In cases where neither exists, we will only source a product if it assessed as low risk by GMRI.
+In cases where neither exists, we will only source a product if it is assessed as low risk by GMRI.
 Low risk sources are managed by competent authorities and have management plans in place that incorporate a science-based approach to ensure sustainability.
 We work closely with our suppliers to make sure we know where the seafood we sell comes from, and we require traceability to the source fishery or farm for every item we carry.

 For more information on our seafood sourcing policy, please visit: